JosephJvB/tnd-best-tracks/README.md

     - considered batching the getById requests, but of 3.4k tracks, >300 of them have a spotify trackId
     - is it really worth it?
 Probably not but I am doing it
   - if not - search song by name/artist/(album if albumId)
-  - gonna need spotify search api
+  - gonna need spotify search ap
   - https://developer.spotify.com/documentation/web-api/reference/search

 4. Review youtube / spotify pairs